two-frontiers-project/two-frontiers-project.github.io/external/2FP-sampling-slates/README.md

 The layouts follow the PADI® instructor slate system and are intended to be printed on waterproof plastic stock.
 Print them at 7.14″×4.8,″ punch a hole in the top left corner, and clip the sheets together with a ring or carabiner to take them into the field.

+If you're accessing this on the 2FP Open Tools Website, click through to the GitHub repository (linked at the top of the page) to see the slates themselves.

 ## Available slates

 - `2fp_handbook_slate_metadata-collection_v1.0.pdf` — metadata collection process for every sample.